Constantine P. Cavafy: Work

+Cavafy's complete literary corpus includes the 154 poems that constitute his poetic canon; his 75 unpublished or "hidden" poems, that were found completed in his archive or in the hands of friends, and weren't published until 1968; his 37 rejected poems, which he published but later renounced; his 30 incomplete poems that were found unfinished in his archive; as well as numerous other prose poems, essays, and letters.
+According to the poet's instructions, his poems are classified into three categories: historical, philosophical, and hedonistic or sensual.

 Cavafy was instrumental in the revival and recognition of Greek poetry both at home and abroad.
 His poems are, typically, concise but intimate evocations of real or literary figures and milieux that have played roles in Greek culture.
-Uncertainty about the future, sensual pleasures, the moral character and psychology of individuals, homosexuality, and a fatalistic existential nostalgia are some of the defining themes.
+Some of the defining themes are uncertainty about the future, sensual pleasures, the moral character and psychology of individuals, homosexuality, and a fatalistic existential nostalgia.
 Besides his subjects, unconventional for the time, his poems also exhibit a skilled and versatile craftsmanship, which is extremely difficult to translate.
 Cavafy was a perfectionist, obsessively refining every single line of his poetry.
 His mature style was a free iambic form, free in the sense that verses rarely rhyme and are usually from 10 to 17 syllables.
 In his poems, the presence of rhyme usually implies irony.

 Cavafy drew his themes from personal experience, along with a deep and wide knowledge of history, especially of the Hellenistic era.
 Many of his poems are pseudo-historical, or seemingly historical, or accurately but quirkily historical.